Families Angle to Keep Mass. Home for Disabled

-And they have Barry Cowen(ph).
+BRADY: And they have Beryl Cohen.
 He was a young lawyer when he represented families who were concerned about conditions of the facility.
 He won the civil rights lawsuit.
 He's still working for free for the families 30 years later, this time to ask the same federal judge to block the state from closing Fernald.

 MONTAGNE: It provides individualized care, active treatment, and a decent, humane process for people who are so afflicted.
 And to shut down and scatter people, as you would leaves, is tragic and poorly thought out.